 Cyclospora outbreaks occur when people eat food or drink water contaminated with the Cyclospora parasite.
-The parasite causes a gastrointestinal food poisoning called “cyclosporiasis,” and symptoms may include watery diarrhea and chronic fatigue or tiredness for weeks or even months.
-Although Cyclospora outbreaks rarely cause death, patients may require hospitalization.
+The parasite causes a gastrointestinal food poisoning called cyclosporiasis, and symptoms may include watery diarrhea and chronic fatigue or tiredness for weeks or even months.

 Do I Have a Texas Cyclospora Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was injured by food poisoning caused by a Cyclospora outbreak, you should contact our lawyers immediately.
-You may be entitled to compensation by filing a Cyclospora lawsuit in Texas.
+If you or a loved one was diagnosed with food poisoning from a Cyclospora parasite infection, you should contact our lawyers immediately.
+You may be entitled to compensation by filing a lawsuit.

 Cyclospora food poisoning is a gastrointestinal illness caused by the single-celled parasite Cyclospora cayetanesis.
 Cyclospora is spread when people eat food or drink water that was contaminated with feces.
 The parasite is not highly contagious because it takes about a week to become infectious.
 Therefore, it is rare for the parasite spread directly from person-to-person.

 - Texas Department of Health and Human Services

 - Nebraska Department of Health

 Not very.
 Outbreaks of cyclospora food poisoning are rare in North America, but they are more common in tropical or sub-tropical countries, where the Cyclospora bacteria is prevalent.
 Since the mid-1990s, imported fresh produce from these countries has caused food poisoning outbreaks in the United States associated with raspberries, basil, snow peas, and mesclun lettuce.